ThoughtSpot recommends that you browse through the following guidelines before you begin embedding.

 Define an authentication method

-For initial development and testing purposes, you can use the session APIs to manage ThoughtSpot user logins and sessions.
-However, ThoughtSpot does not recommend using the session REST API to manage user sessions in production environments.
-Instead, you can use the SAML SSO or trusted authentication service to authenticate users.
+For initial development and testing purposes, you can use the basic authentication method with the session APIs to manage ThoughtSpot user logins and sessions.
+However, ThoughtSpot recommends that you use SAML SSO or trusted authentication in production environments.

 To use SSO authentication, you must add the identity provider domain as a SAML redirect domain in the Security Settings page of the Developer portal.